qrzn23/min/wip/magick/content.md

 An excellent man of great intelligence, a learned Qabalist, once amazed the Master Therion by stating that the Tree of Life was the framework of the Universe.
 It was as if some one had seriously maintained that a art was a creature constructed by placing the letters C. A. T. in that order.
 It is no wonder that Magick has excited the ridicule of the unintelligent, since even its educated students can be guilty of so gross a violation of the first principles of common sense.^[Long since writing the above, an even grosser imbecility bas been perpetrated.
 One who ought to have known better tried to improve the Tree of Life by turning the Serpent of Wisdom upside down!
 Yet he could not even make his scheme symmetrical: bis little remaining good sense revolted at the supreme atrocities.
 Yet be succeeded in reducing the whole Magical Alphabet to nonsense, and shewing that he had never understood its real meaning.
 The absurdity of any such disturbance of the arrangement of the Paths is evident to any sober student from such examples as the following.
 Binah, the Supernal Understanding, is connected with Tiphereth, the Human Consciousness, by Zain, Gemini, the Oracles of the Gods, or the Intuition.
 That is, the attribution represents a psychological fact: to replace it by The Devil is either humour or plain idiocy.
 Again, the card ‘Fortitude”, Leo, balances Majesty and Mercy with Strength and Severity: what sense is there in putting “Death”, the Scorpion, in its stead?
 There are twenty other mistakes in the new wonderful illuminated-from-on-high attribution; the student can therefore be sure of twenty more laughs if he cares to study it.]

-A synopsis of the grades of the A. A., as illustrative of the Magical Hierarchy in Man is given in Appendix 2 “One Star in Sight.”
+A synopsis of the grades of the A∴A∴, as illustrative of the Magical Hierarchy in Man is given in Appendix 2 “One Star in Sight.”
 This should be read before proceeding with the chapter.
 The subject is very difficult.
 To deal with it in full is entirely beyond the limits of this small treatise.

 #### FURTHER CONCERNING THE MAGICAL UNIVERSE